aliwagih-ubc/Triathlon-Nutrition-Planner/README.md

 ## User Stories

-- As a user, I want to be able to add personal nutritional/food items and/or supplements such as gels, gummies, fruits, etc. to be used in the development of the nutrition plan.
-I want to be able to add an arbitrary number of items to the plan based on my preferences and what's available to me.
+- As a user, I want to be able to develop an arbitrary number of race nutrition strategies during a typical racing season.
+As I improve in my triathlon journey, I expect to be able to complete more races every season.
-- As a user, I want to be able to view a complete race nutrition strategy showing a list of the items to be consumed, macronutrient content, and timing for consumption to help me understand and follow the strategy effectively.
+- As a user, I want to be able to specify the quantity and type of nutritional/food items and/or supplements to be used in the development of my nutrition strategy.
-- As a user, I want to be able to adjust the race nutrition strategy to specific race conditions such as temperature, humidity, estimated durations, etc. to adapt it to any varying environmental factors.
+- As a user, I want to be able to view a complete racing season summary of the nutrition strategies developed for each race.
+This list would show a list of the items to be consumed and their macronutrient content to help me understand and follow the strategies effectively.
-- As a user, I want to be able to rate the effectiveness of the race nutrition strategy post-race and record my feedback.
+- As a user, I want to be able to rate the effectiveness of the racing season nutrition strategies and record my feedback based on specific parameters.